Kiwithing/Nginx-Link-Maker/README.md

 Do whatever you want this with.
 This is a little script to make my dev life a little easier.
 There's no warranty, and I'll fix it whenever I feel like it.
 Hopefully this will be useful to someone, somewhere.

-This script assumes your Nginx folder is set up at `/etc/nginx/` folder and websites are in `/var/www/html`.
+This script assumes your Nginx folder is set up at `/etc/nginx/` and websites are in `/var/www/html`.

 ## Setup